 Enjoy exhibits that illustrate the historical logging and fishing industries.
 Explore displays of medical tools, musical instruments, and a host of other items that illustrate the history of the village and county.

 Do you have ancestors from the area?
 The museum also offers limited assistance in genealogical and historical research.
 Bring your children and treat them to a treasure hunt hosted by museum volunteers.

 Help support the Ontonagon County Historical Society by donating.
 OCHS offers golden plates to memorialize loved ones or to list your name in history as a sponsor.
 The plates are displayed in the entryway to the museum, or at the lighthouse.

 Are you a lighthouse “buff?”
 Stop in at the historical museum to book a tour to the oldest standing lighthouse on the mainland of the Keweenaw peninsula.
 Keepers and their families lived in the lighthouse from its opening in 1866 until it was deactivated in 1963.

 Begin the tour at the museum as your guide explains the working of the 5th order Fresnel lens, part of the original illumination equipment for the Ontonagon light.
-Then enjoy the short bus ride to the lighthouse and the tour through all three levels including the tower and lantern.
+Then drive the short distance to the lighthouse and tour through all three levels including the tower and lantern.

 Very little is “under glass,” and no rooms are roped off.
 Learn about the work of the light station, ask questions of your guide, and soak in the atmosphere of this historic building that volunteers continue to restore.
 Set aside two hours for your lighthouse experience.